jasonraynorris/DEVASC_200-901_STUDY/OneZero_One_Eight/one_two/README.md

 # JSON: JavaScript Object Notation

-Take a look at the following json.
-It looks a lot like python, does it not?
+Take a look at the following JSON.
+It looks a lot like Python, does it not?
 The data representations are the same.
 This data format is my personal preference.
 It's readable and fast to parse for code usage.
-It has a slight higher storage and transfer cost as opposed to yaml, but so much faster for parsing.
+It has a slight higher storage and transfer cost as opposed to YAML, but so much faster for parsing.

 <pre>
 {